The Art of Framing Tiny Furniture, Directed by Lena Dunham

 Another particularity of Tiny Furniture, which I found refreshing, was that it is almost entirely shot camera on tripod.
 Dunham compensates an absence of camera movement with rich settings and, again, smart composition within the frame.
 (I can’t say it enough)

-One of the reason why I waited so long before publishing this article is that I wanted to go into a long analysis of how Tiny Furniture was shot, dissecting each scenes, its timing etc. but then (life happened and) I remembered that I am not a scholar and I should probably let someone who has a PHD in films study and gets paid to write books about it do it better than I will ever can.
+One of the reasons why I waited so long before publishing this article is that I wanted to go into a long analysis of how Tiny Furniture was shot, dissecting each scenes, their timing etc. but then (life happened and) I remembered that I am not a scholar and I should probably let someone who has a Ph.D in films study and gets paid to write books about it do it better than I will ever can.

 For this Art of Framing I have thus decided to make a selection of scenes I thought interesting and would give an idea of the different ways the film tells its story in a simple and efficient way.

 Ultimately -and obviously- I’d recommend you to watch it, if only to see how the long takes were composed:

 Opening Scene – 8 Shots – Aura Goes Home

 Second Scene – 7 Shots – Aura Arrives Home

 Third Scene – 1 Shot – Aura and her Sister Talk

 Montage showing Time Passing – 8 Static Shots

 Hope you enjoyed and it would make you curious to watch the film or see it in a different way.